Unit Personnel

 Line of Duty for Reserve Component/Command

-Unit personnel are responsible for providing line of duty (LOD) eligibility documents for Reserve Component (RC) members.
+Unit personnel are responsible for providing line of duty eligibility documents for Reserve Component members.

 LOD is an injury, illness, or disease incurred or aggravated while in a qualified duty status.
 These are orders 30 days or less.
 The condition must be military service-connected.

-• Army Reserve and Army National Guard: Unit personnel must submit LOD eligibility through eMMPS (electronic Medical Management Processing System)/MEDCHART.
+• Army National Guard and Army Reserve: Unit personnel must submit LOD eligibility through eMMPS (electronic Medical Management Processing System)/MEDCHART.

-• Air National Guard, Air Force, Navy, Marine Corps, and Coast Guard Reserves: Unit personnel should submit LOD preauthorization requests and documentation to the MMSO NPE box.
+• Air National Guard and Air Force, Navy, Marine Corps, and Coast Guard Reserves: Unit personnel should submit LOD preauthorization requests and documentation to the MMSO NPE box.

 Documentation Requirements